andreasdominik/ADoSnipsQnD/docs/src/snipsHermesQnD.md

 for all on/off-commands.

-All supported devices are listed in the slot `device` of the intent `AdoSnipsOnOff<EN/DE>` and defined in the slot type `device_Type`.
+All supported devices are listed in the slot `device` of the intent `ADoSnipsOnOff<EN/DE>` and defined in the slot type `device_Type`.

 The app `ADoSnipsHermesQnD` has some code behind to handle unrecognised devises.
-The associated `config.ini` defines a list of unhandled devices.
+The associated `config.ini` defines the list of devices handled by skills in your assistant.
+Any device that is not in this list, will be ignored; i.e. the framework will end the respective ADoSnipsOnOff-session without any action immediately.

 If you want to use the intent to swich an additional device on or off
-- firstly look in the config.ini, if the device is already defined and in the list of unhandled devices.
-In this case just remove it from the list, and the your code will be executed if the command is recognised.
-- secondly, if the new device is not already in the list, you will have to create a fork of the intent and add a new device to the values of the slot type `device_Type`.
+- firstly look in the intent `ADoSnipsOnOff<EN/DE>` if the device is already defined in the slot type `device_Type`.
+If not, you will have to create a fork of the intent and add a new device to the values of the slot type `device_Type`.
+- secondly the new device must be added to the list of devices in the `config.ini` of the framework (`ADoSnipsHermesQnD_<EN/DE>`).
+Add the name to the comma-separated list of devices in the parameter `on_off_devices`.

 The framework comes with a function `isOnOffMatched(payload, DEVICE_NAME)` which can be called with the current payload and the name (and